brevia-ai/brevia/docs/document_index.md

 }
 ```

+### GET `/index/{collection_id}`

+Returns a paginated list of documents indexed in a collection; each item corresponds to a pg_embeddings record, so you can get usually more items for the same document

 ### GET `/index/{{collection_id}}/{{document_id}}`

 Retrieves information about an indexed document.

+### GET `/index/{collection_id}/index_metadata`

+Returns a list of documents metadata in a collection, so you will get unique items with cmetadata and custom_id (alias for document id in brevia)

 ### DELETE `/index/{{collection_id}}/{{document_id}}`

 Deletes an indexed document.

 ## Example Usage (Python) ?